juekr/remote-friendship-lamp/README.md

 # DIY Remote Friendship Lamp
 _Fight social distancing with a cool DIY electronics project!_

 I've built a long-distance friendship lamp.
-I got the basic idea [from here](https://lastingthedistance.com/long-distance-friendship-lamps/) – but build and programmed it from ground up myself.
+I got the basic idea [from here](https://lastingthedistance.com/long-distance-friendship-lamps/) – but built and programmed it from ground up myself.
 It was a super easy DIY electronics project for beginners that you can easily copy, adapt or extend.
 Besides a bit of soldering and hardware tinkering, I used C++ in the Arduino IDE to program the microcontroller along with a bit of PHP for the webservice.

 ## The basic idea